Best Of 2026

 After the 2024 MyFitnessPal paywall, the conversation around free calorie trackers changed.
 Two years on, the field is broader than the post-MFP scramble suggested.
 AI photo logging in particular is no longer fully paywalled — at least one mainstream tracker exposes it on the free tier.
 The honest map of free tiers in 2026:

-- Free tier with AI photo scans (limited daily count) + full database + barcode: PlateLens.
+- Free tier with AI photo scans (3/day) + full database + unlimited barcode: PlateLens.

 - Free without ads, slightly limited features: Cronometer (limited custom recipes, no detailed reporting).